TWU to host summer camps for kids

 These sessions focus on speech instruction that includes phonological methods, sequential targeting of sounds patterns, phonological awareness activities and literacy based curriculum.
 For more information, call 940-898-2027 or email email@example.com.

 Computing in Deaf Education: June 12-16

 9 a.m. - 1 p.m.

 This five-day camp for deaf and hearing impaired youths ages 11-16 will introduce computer science and coding.
 No prior knowledge is required.
-By the end of the camp, students iwll have the ability to manipulate basic coding and computer programming.
+By the end of the camp, students will have the ability to manipulate basic coding and computer programming.
 Register online using this online form.
-For more information, contact Chad E. Smith, PhD at email@example.com.
+For more information, contact Chad E. Smith, PhD at firstname.lastname@example.org.